Guitar Lessons for Beginners ::: Bluesy Style Lessons ::: Americana Finger-Style Lessons ::: Christmas Carol Lessons

 As usual, the thumb takes care of the bass notes.
 In this piece, most are roots, but there are a few slash chords in there as well, which you can see in the tab.
 The D chords and one of the Gs are 'first inversion' chords, where the 3 is used as bass note.
 Chords consist of the 1st, 3rd and 5th notes of their scale, and it's usually the 1 (or root, or tonic) that acts as bass note.
 Sometimes, though, it sounds better if one of the others is used, as I found in this piece when I was putting it together.
 There is also a 'second inversion' chord right near the end, that C/G ... that's where the 5 acts as bass note.

 The rest of the fingers take care of the melody line and all the extra chord tones that keep it moving along.
-I didn't indicate in the tab which fingers do what, but the movie is nice and clear so you should be able to follow along.
+I didn't indicate in the tab which fingers do what, but the video is nice and clear so you should be able to follow along.
 Notice that most of the time, I'm holding down chord shapes with my left hand.

 The left hand needs to be careful about finger placement in this one in order to keep the notes ringing over each other nicely.
 I had to concentrate on keeping my fingertips nicely arched over so that they weren't choking off the string that I had just plucked.
 If you're finding it difficult to get the same sound as you hear in the movie, check to see if that's the problem before pulling your hair out.